 How To Prepare For A Small Claims Court Hearing in Kanawha, IA?

-Small Claims Iowa research the law.
-If you are unsure about your case, conduct research about the relevant laws that apply to your case or Consult An Attorney.
+If you are unsure about your case, conduct research that applies to your case or Consults A Professional.
 Prepare your evidence.
 Invoices, contracts, receipts, etc. You want to have your evidence organized with titles, dates, and why that piece of Evidence is Important.
 All your evidence should be geared towards showing the judge why you are correct.
 Prepare what to say.
 During the hearing, the judge will ask the person suing why they are suing.
 The judge will then ask the other party for their side of the story.
 Get your receipts for costs ready.
 For example, your filing fees and any process server costs.
 Make sure to let the judge know that you would like to be Reimbursed For Costs.
 Print enough copies of all your evidence.
 You will need at least three copies (one for you, one for the judge, and one for the other side).
 Don't forget that Kanawha, IA small claims require you to mail your evidence to the court and the other party before the hearing date.

 What Happens on The Hearing Date of Kanawha, IA Small Claims Court?

 Give yourself plenty of time.
 You do not want to be late for your hearing.
 Give yourself plenty of time for parking and navigating the courthouse.
 Once You Walk into the Courthouse:

 - Once you walk in, the first thing you will see is airport-like security.
 You will need to put your belongings through the metal detector.
 You can bring in laptops and cell phones, unlike some courthouses.

 - Outside of each courtroom, there will be a printed list of the cases that have hearings on that day.